kezabelle/django-shouty-templates/README.rst

         ('myurl', 'my_var'),
     )

-which would still let ``{% url "myurl as "my_other_var %}`` raise an exception.
+which would still let ``{% url "myurl" as "my_other_var" %}`` raise an exception.

 Default configuration
 ^^^^^^^^^^^^^^^^^^^^^

-There's a hard-coded blacklist of variables and URLs to make sure the Django admin and django-debug-toolbar work.
+There's a hard-coded blacklist of variables and URLs to make sure the Django admin (+ admindocs), django-debug-toolbar, django-pipeline, django-admin-honeypot, djangorestframework, etc all work.

 Tests
 -----